What is a Ghost Kitchen?: A Complete Guide

-Ghost kitchens allow you to tap into the online delivery business which is rapidly growing and projected to reach $490 billion by 2025.2 Now more than ever in the restaurant industry, it is crucial to adapt to the online delivery market to capitalize on market demand.
+Ghost kitchens allow you to tap into the online delivery business which is rapidly growing and projected to reach $1 trillion by 2030.2 Now more than ever in the restaurant industry, it is crucial to adapt to the online delivery market to capitalize on market demand.

-In order to remain competitive, it is vital to build a delivery service using a ghost kitchen model that works based on current demand.
+To remain competitive, it is vital to build a delivery service using a ghost restaurant or ghost kitchen model that works based on current demand.